jafaryor/knowledge-base/Computer Science/principles.md

 ## Software Design Principles
+Software engineering is a set of principles, procedures, and methods to analyze user requirements and develop effective, reliable, and high-quality software.

 ### SOLID
-__`SOLID`__ is an acronym for the first five object-oriented design(OOD) principles by Robert C. Martin, popularly known as Uncle Bob.
+__`SOLID`__ is the first five object-oriented design(OOD) principles.

 `S.O.L.I.D` stands for:
 * __S__ - _Single-responsiblity principle_